harrisonMondragon/cpsc-453/README.md

 ## Available Examples and Skeletons

-This repository consists of the following:
+This branch consists of the following:
-- `/Demo`:
+- `/HW2`:

-  A fully functioning example that renders a teapot using the basic graphics pipeline provided by `VulkanLaunchpad`.
-It is just a completion of the TO DO tasks left out in the example provided by `VulkanLaunchpadStarter`.
+  Starter code for HW2 which is a functioning example that renders a teapot using a graphics pipeline that supports vertex and fragment shaders, and push constants to send model, view and projection matrices to the shaders.
+It also adds a depth attachment so that models can be rendered with correct depth.
+Shaders demonstrate how vertex data (random per-vertex colors in this example) are interpolated inside triangles between the vertex and fragment shader stages.

+  A very simple rotation control is provided.
+Use the LEFT and RIGHT arrows to rotate the teapot.